Jandari Lake

 Jandari Lake (ჯანდარის ტბა; Ağ göl) is a lake on the Azerbaijan–Georgia border, it is located in south-east Georgia and north-west Azerbaijan, at 291,4 metres above sea level.
-The area of surface is 10.6 km2, while the catchment area is 102 km2.
-Maximal depth is 7.2 m.
+The lake's surface area is 10.6 km2, while the catchment area is 102 km2.
+The maximal depth is 7.2 m.
 Some 67% of the basin is located on Georgian territory and 33% in Azerbaijan.

+Jandari Lake is surrounded by a blend of semi-desert and steppe vegetation, as well as patches of floodplain forest.
+The lake is a favoured spot for fishing and birdwatching.
+It is a resting and wintering site for thousands of water birds.

+History

+Jandari used to be a shallow, salty lake that would frequently dry up during the summer.
+In 1870, the construction of Gardabani canal redirected water from the Mtkvari River to the lake, transforming Jandari into a reservoir.
+The lake was also boosted by inflow from a canal originating from the Tbilisi Samgori reservoir.